-In January, a self-learning packet of important material covering Marshfield Clinic Health System policies, emergency response, and safety information will be mailed to your home.
-This material is being sent to you because Marshfield Clinic Health System and the Joint Commission on Accreditation of Healthcare Organizations require all associates and volunteers to review this information annually.
-It is Marshfield Clinic Health System's responsibility to give you the information and your responsibility to review it, sign off that you understand the information, and mail back to Volunteer Services in the return envelope provided.
+A self-learning packet of important material covering Marshfield Clinic Health System policies, emergency response, and safety information will be provided annually.
+This material is being given to you because Marshfield Clinic Health System and the Joint Commission on Accreditation of Healthcare Organizations require all associates and volunteers to review this information annually.
+It is Marshfield Clinic Health System's responsibility to give you the information and your responsibility to review it, sign off that you understand the information, and return it to Volunteer Services.